mrserverless/serverless-golang/README.md

 deploy to AWS either directly or via [serverless](https://serverless.com/) framework.

 ## Usage
 Prior to running, you should have `go` and `docker` installed.

-    # get dependencies
+Then get all the dependencies:

     make deps

-    # bundle package.zip and deploy to AWS directly
+To use `aws lambda` CLI command directly, set a environment variable for `AWS_ACCOUNT_NUMBER` and run:

-    make
+    make aws-all
     make aws-invoke
     cat out.txt

-To leverage `serverless`, the following environment variables are need: `AWS_DEFAULT_REGION` and `ENV`.
-Then simply run:
+To leverage `serverless`, set environment variables : `AWS_DEFAULT_REGION` and `ENV`.
+Then run:

-    make dist sls-deploy
+    make sls-all
     make sls-invoke

 To clean up